monaverse/mona-wallet-unity/README.md

 You can download the latest official `.unitypackage` from the [Releases](https://github.com/monaverse/mona-wallet-unity/releases) page.

-Alternatively, you can download the latest generated package from [Build Packages](https://github.com/monaverse/mona-wallet-unity/actions/workflows/build-sdk-package.yml?query=branch%3Amain) workflow page.
+Alternatively, you can download the latest generated package from [Main Workflow](https://github.com/monaverse/mona-wallet-unity/actions/workflows/main.workflow.yml?query=branch%3Amain) workflow page.
 The file is available at the bottom of each workflow run as `monaverse-sdk-package`.
 Please note that this version may not be stable.

 ### Install package